jt222ic/ProjectGame/README.md

 Press R 15 times a sub machine gun will appear which has inconssistent damage throughout.
 Game ends with u dying On the yellow bar

+Need to fix:
+New Action with monster dissapearing from the screen. nicer design on pause and gameover screen.
+Map level
+Camera design /scaling and all that shit
+Particle effects